 Out of everyone alive on the planet in the Harry Potter universe, magic users are the only people who know for a fact that there is an afterlife.
 They have definitive proof all around them, in the form of ghosts and the existence of souls.
 Remember, souls are what Dementors eat and there is magic (the manufacture of Horcruxes, for instance) specifically designed around the manipulation of souls.

 There's no class at Hogwarts on the nature of souls, even though they are arguably the most important part of a magic person's existence.
-Worst of all, most people think it's perfectly acceptable to destroy a person’s soul with a Dementor, knowing they are depriving them of everlasting life after death.
-The American penal system is harsh, but the criminal justice dished out in Harry Potter is downright Draconian.
+Worst of all, most people think it's perfectly acceptable to destroy a person’s soul with a Dementor, knowing they are depriving them of everlasting life.
+The American penal system is harsh, but the justice dished out in Harry Potter is downright Draconian.